Albedo

+Ice–albedo feedback is a positive feedback climate process where a change in the area of ice caps, glaciers, and sea ice alters the albedo and surface temperature of a planet.
+Ice is very reflective, therefore it reflects far more solar energy back to space than the other types of land area or open water.
+Ice–albedo feedback plays an important role in global climate change.
+Albedo is an important concept in climate science.

 Terrestrial albedo

-Any albedo in visible light falls within a range of about 0.9 for fresh snow to about 0.04 for charcoal, one of the darkest substances.
+The albedo in visible light ranges from about 0.9 to 0.95 for fresh snow to about 0.04 for charcoal, one of the darkest substances.
 Deeply shadowed cavities can achieve an effective albedo approaching the zero of a black body.
 When seen from a distance, the ocean surface has a low albedo, as do most forests, whereas desert areas have some of the highest albedos among landforms.
 Most land areas are in an albedo range of 0.1 to 0.4.
 The average albedo of Earth is about 0.3.
 This is far higher than for the ocean primarily because of the contribution of clouds.